-Four meetings with the manager took place in the reporting year.
-During the meetings in the reporting year the manager provided the board with extensive information on the features and set-up of the mortgage fund.
-The board also obtained extensive information on the governance structure of the mortgage fund.
-One of the ways in which the manager prepared the topics discussed during the meetings was via monthly and quarterly reports.
+Four meetings with the Manager took place in the reporting year.
+During the meetings in the reporting year the Manager provided the board with extensive information on the features and set-up of the funds, and the investment policy.
+The board also obtained extensive information on the governance structure and the collaboration between the asset management departments involved in daily management activities.
+One of the ways in which the Manager prepared the topics discussed during the meetings was by means of monthly and quarterly reports.
 The board concluded that these documents provided the clear information it requested.
-Open discussions have taken place with the manager regarding policy and the current state of affairs within the mortgage fund, during which the Supervisory Board paid special attention to the following topics:
+Open discussions have taken place with the Manager regarding policy and the current state of affairs within the individual funds, during which the Supervisory Board paid special attention to the following topics:

-- the 2021 external audit report;
+- the 2022 external audit report;

 - the manager's ISAE 3402 type 2 statement;

-- the 2021 annual report;

-- the 2022 semi-annual report;
+- the 2022 annual report;

+- self-assessment Supervisory Board;

-- compliance with the Fund Governance Code;
+- compliance report;

-- feedback from participant meetings;

 - performance and risk management overviews, including the complaints and incidents register;

-- cybersecurity risk management;

-- the long-term partnership with Aegon Asset Management.
+- the integration of activities as part of the long-term partnership with Aegon Asset Management.